Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 T

 Dave Turner Afternoon/evening DJ in the late-70s.
 Robert Braddock reports: "Dave Turner left WCSC in early 1979.
 He briefly got out of broadcasting before working at the Weather Channel.
 Dave is now a movie editor for Time/Warner-Turner Studios in Atlanta."
+Died July 12, 2024 at the age of 71.

 U